-5.1 MavPad
+4.1 MavPad

-The MavPad is an on-campus apartment located at 135 University Village on The University of Texas at Arlington campus and sponsored by the UTA College of Engineering that hosts a full-time student occupant that participates in the project allowing us to learn about them and automate their life.
-The MavPad hosts automation capability through 25 X-10 controllers (three fans, thirteen lights, one HVAC unit, and seven electrical outlets) and two ArgusM mini-blind control systems.
-Sensing capability is provided by the ArgusMS and ArgusD systems that provide eighteen light, eleven temperature, four humidity, four leak detection, four door open/close, three window open/close, two seat occupancy, four HVAC vent position, two smoke detectors, two CO detectors, and 36 motion sensors.
+The MavPad is an on-campus apartment that hosts a fulltime student occupant that participates in the project allowing us to learn about them and automate their life.
+The MavPad hosts automation capability through 25 X-10 controllers (3 fans, 13 lights, 1 HVAC unit, and 7 electrical outlets) and 2 ArgusM mini-blind control systems.
+Sensing capability is provided by the ArgusMS and ArgusD systems that provide 18 light, 11 temperature, 4 humidity, 4 leak detection, 4 door open/close, 3 window open/close, 2 seat occupancy, 4 HVAC vent position, 2 smoke detectors, 2 CO detectors, and 36 motion sensors.
 The MavPad has been operational for over a year and has hosted three inhabitants.

-5.2 MavLab
+4.2 MavLab

-The MavLab is the project name for the Artificial Intelligence Lab located in 250 Nedderman Hall at The University of Texas at Arlington which is base of operations for this research.
+The MavLab is the project name for the Artificial Intelligence Lab which is base of operations for this research.
 The MavLab is a workspace setting with offices, cubicles, a break area (MavKitchen), a lounge (MavDen), and a conference room.
-The MavLab hosts automation capability through 54 X-10 controllers (49 light, five appliances, a projection screen) and fourteen ArgusM mini-blind control systems.
-Sensing capability is provided by the ArgusMS and ArgusD systems that provide 36 light, ten temperature, three humidity, two door open/close, six seat occupancy, and 25 motion sensors.
+The MavLab hosts automation capability through 54 X-10 controllers (49 light, 5 appliances, a projection screen) and 14 ArgusM mini-blind control systems.
+Sensing capability is provided by the ArgusMS and ArgusD systems that provide 36 light, 10 temperature, 3 humidity, 2 door open/close, 6 seat occupancy, and 25 motion sensors.
 MavLab has been in various operational states for the last two years.

-5.3 ResiSim
+4.3 ResiSim